PooyaJln/PooyaJln/README.md

 -->

-- 🔭 I’m a HVAC engineer by day and self-learning web developer by night
+-  I’m a HVAC engineer by day and self-learning web developer by night
-- 🔭 I’m currently working on an idea to create a building heat loss calculation web app
+-  I’m currently working on an idea to create a 'building heat loss calculation' web app
-- 🌱 I’m currently learning node JS, express,  React
+-  I’m currently learning node JS, express,  React
-- 🤔 I’m looking for help with JavaScript and databases
+-  I’m looking for help with JavaScript and databases
-- 📫 the best way to reach me : haven't figured it out yet ;)
+-  the best way to reach me : haven't figured it out yet ;)